l8556/VBox_tests_runner/README.md

 `--processes` or `-p` - Number of threads. to run tests in multithreaded mode

-`--name` or `-n` - name of the virtual machine to selectively run tests
+`--name` or `-n` - Name of the virtual machine to selectively run tests